 Oxalic Acid

-The leaves of Wood Sorrel have a sharp, acid taste to them, this is Oxalic Acid you are tasting and gives the family of plants its name; Oxalidaceae, it’s not an entirely unpleasant flavour and is very much like apple skins or those sour apple sweets you can get.
+If you were taste the leaves of this plant (it is edible but please be very careful with identifying wild plants if you wish to eat them) you will find that they have a sharp, acid taste to them, this is Oxalic Acid you are tasting and gives the family of plants its name; Oxalidaceae.
+It’s not an entirely unpleasant flavour and is very much like apple skins or those sour apple sweets you can get.

 They were and still sometimes are used to make various ointments and salves by herbalists and are still often used in salads or soups, it can even be made into a kind of Lemonade!